BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 Models may not move 'through' other models.
 Indeed, for a model to move past or between other models, there must be enough space for its base to be able to pass through without disrupting another model's base.
 If there is not enough room to pass through, then the model will have to go around or wait.

-Generally, the facing of a model doesn't make any difference (aside from a few models, such as the MÃ»makil), since we imagine they are actually fighting and looking around, rather than static playing pieces.
+Generally, the facing of a model doesn't make any difference (aside from a few models, such as the Mûmakil), since we imagine they are actually fighting and looking around, rather than static playing pieces.
 However, there may be occasions when you want to rotate your models outside of your Move phase for dramatic effect, for example, you may want to rotate your archers to face their target or to rotate models in combat to face each other.
 This is fine to do, but only to make your battle look more cinematic.
 There should be no rotating your models to gain an extra In The Way roll, or any other in-game advantage.

-#### MODELS UNABLE TO MOVE
+### MODELS UNABLE TO MOVE

 Sometimes, a model will be unable to move for one reason or another.
 When this is the case, it will be made clear in the rules.
 Examples of this include models that have already been charged by an enemy or that are under the influence of a specific Magical Power.

-#### END OF YOUR MOVE PHASE
+### END OF YOUR MOVE PHASE

 Some events or abilities occur 'at the end of your Move phase'.
 Such events and abilities happen immediately after you finish moving all of your models that you wish to move that turn.